 - Import csv file to generate unique join codes

-- Export csv file to send out join codes to your attendees
+- Export csv file to send out join codes to all attendees through your Marketing CRM

 Template - csv format

 - To upload a list of invites in the Admin Panel (manager.brella.io), you need to use the template shown below (you can also download the template here.)

 - Fill out the template after reading what each category means and what needs to be filled in, not for import.